yandextaxitech/binaryprefs/README.md

 );
 ```

-`Preferences.java` this is a child of `SharedPreferences.java` from android standard library.
+`Preferences.java` this is child of `SharedPreferences.java` from android
+standard library.
 That means compatibility with parent interface.
-Also that means you can use this
+Also that means you can
+use this preferences implementation instead of native preferences
-preferences implementation as before because behaviour and contract is fully respected.
+as before because behaviour and contract is fully respected.

 ## Roadmap